tedee-com/tedee-lock-ble-api-doc/docs/source/commands/calibration/calibration-init.rst

 CALIBRATION_INIT code is 0x53

-Enters lock into calibration process of opened and closed positions.
+Enters lock into calibration process of unlocked and locked positions.

 Input parameters
 ----------------